AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 However, the analysis also concluded that the supplied social media dataset was relatively limited and would require more structured collection and enrichment for operational use.

 ---
-cording problem

-**Missed appointments:**
-- 4–5% of appointments were recorded as missed (DNA — Did Not Attend) across the period
-- A further 4–5% were unmapped or unclassifiable
-- Missed appointments were more frequent in routine categories than urgent ones
-- At £30 per missed appointment, the financial cost is substantial — and the social cost of lost slots equally significant

-**National categories:**
-- The majority of appointments were classified as "Routine"
-- Urgent appointments showed stronger seasonal variation, spiking in winter months

 ### 3. Twitter / Social Media Analysis